What is matched betting?

 - Casino promotions

 Bettors also often combine matched betting with arbing to benefit from the highest available odds at online sportsbooks.
-Arbitrage betting is also frowned upon but is usually handled by operators on a case-by-case basis.
+Arbitrage Sports betting is also frowned upon but is usually handled by operators on a case-by-case basis.

 Is matched betting the same as bonus abuse?